dylannz/feature-service/README.md

 }
 ```

-Using custom variable 'customer_id' (showing custom vars in response):
+Using custom variable 'customer_id'.
+Note it also returns the custom variables which are only enabled for customer ID '123':

 ```bash
 curl -XPOST localhost:3000/features/status/stripe_billing -d '{"vars":{"customer_id":"123"}}' | jq